 Binds keyseq to function if it is not already bound in map.
-Returns non-zero in the case of an invalid keyseq or if keyseq is already bound.
+Returns non-zero in the case of an invalid keyseg or if keyseg is already bound.

-int rl_generic_bind (int type, const char keyseq, char data, Keymap map) [Function]
+int rl_generic_bind (int type, const char keyseq, char data, [Function] Keymap map)